 Lake Regional Hospice offers support and care for patients with a life-limiting condition and life expectancy of six months or less, as determined by a doctor.
 Hospice patients are no longer seeking treatment to cure their illness; however, they are still receiving palliative care.
 This is treatment to control symptoms, including pain.

-Hospice addresses the whole range of physical and emotional needs of the patient and family by providing a hospice team that is made up of doctors, nurses, aides, social workers, chaplains and physical and speech therapists.
-Hospice also provides bereavement/grief support for an entire year for the surviving family and friends.
+Hospice addresses the whole range of physical and emotional needs of the patient and the patient's loved ones.
+A team of doctors, nurses, aides, social workers, chaplains, and, when needed, physical, occupational and speech therapists deliver hospice care.
+Hospice also provides grief support for an entire year for surviving family and friends.

-Learning about and discussing hospice any time during a life-limiting illness is appropriate.
-Too often referrals for hospice are not made until the patient has uncontrolled symptoms or is near death.
-While hospice will provide care at these times, patients and families benefit more when hospice services are referred earlier.
+Learning about and discussing hospice is appropriate at any time during a life-limiting illness.
+Too often, referrals for hospice are not made until the patient has uncontrolled symptoms or is near death.
+Although hospice will provide care at these times, patients and families benefit more when hospice services begin earlier.

-Enrolling is hospice does not mean giving up hope or all treatment.
-Hopes may shift and change and the hospice team will be there to support patients and families with these changes while managing their symptoms.
-Studies have shown that people have improved quality of life and actually live longer in hospice care because many symptoms such as pain are better controlled.
-Other symptoms that that might require a hospitalization or an emergency room visit can be managed in the patient's home by the experienced, hospice team members.
+Enrolling in hospice does not mean giving up hope or all treatment.
+Hopes may shift and change, and the hospice team will be there to support patients and families with these changes while managing their symptoms.
+Studies have shown that people have improved quality of life and actually live longer in hospice care because many symptoms are better controlled.
+Also symptoms that might have needed a hospitalization or an emergency room visit can be managed in the patient's home by the experienced hospice team members.